coprolit/homebrewed-rolemaster-rpg-rules/README.md

 ## The Combat Round
 A combat round is measured as `100%` activity (5 seconds).

 During the round, combatants can perform actions up to `100%` activity.
-Each action cost an amount of `%` to represent the time required to perform that action.
+Each action cost an amount of `%` to represent the time, effort and concentration required to perform that action.

 Actions that require skill checks can be performed more quickly at a penalty of `-1` for each 1% less that the normal cost, down to a minimum of half the normal cost.